bkosaraju/inferencer/README.md

 **Application JAR** : built Jar which compiled out of this source code.

 **ARG1** : Properties file consists of the above mentioned properties.
-This file must be placed in HDFS as it can  be accessed from anywhere where the driver git initiated
+This file must be placed in Distributed filesystem(s3/hdfs) as it can  be accessed from anywhere where the driver git initiated in case of local file system we can add them to --fies option so that spark will distribute them to executors.

 **ARG2** : Amended Audit column list as key value pairs mapped using  `=` ex : ```src_date=2017-12-31, load_timestamp=2017-12-31 10:15:05,ingestion_id=1524369```

-**ARG3** : Extract Run directory to be amended after the source path is reconstructed.
+**ARG3** : Extract Run directory to be amended after the source path is re-constructed.

 ## Aditional Info :